mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_webp.rst

     Limit how big a given segment is in bytes.
 The higher this is, the less possible information is stored per segment.
     Only with :guilabel:`Lossless Compression` on.
 Emulate JPEG Size:
-    The encoder will try to match the size of a jpeg of similar format.
+    The encoder will try to match the size of a jpeg of similar dimensions.
 Only with :guilabel:`Lossless Compression` off.
 Multithreaded Encoding:
     Use multithreading for encoding if possible.
 Reduce Memory Usage: